 Cannabis sativa seed oil – usually labeled just “hemp oil” – is the cold-pressed oil of hemp seeds.
 It has an appealing green color and a nutty flavor.
-Hemp oil is a rich source of heart-healthy fatty acids and has a greater omega-3 concentration than any plant oil other than flaxseed oil.
-Unrefined hemp oil has a low smoke point and isn’t suitable as a cooking oil.
+Hemp oil is a rich source of fiber, vitamins, minerals, and a mix of omega-6 and omega-3 heart-healthy fatty acids and has a greater omega-3 and Omega-6 concentration than any plant oil other than flaxseed oil.
+Unrefined oil has a low smoke point and isn’t suitable as a cooking oil.
 Instead, people usually consume it as a supplement or by adding it to smoothies or salad dressings.
 In addition to its fatty acid content, hemp oil also contains chlorophyll and amino acids.
 It’s not just good for your insides; it’s also beneficial when used topically on the skin and hair.

 As we mentioned above, hemp oil can be a confusing product because some sellers actually use the term “hemp oil” to sell CBD oil on marketplaces that don’t allow CBD products.
 To ensure you’re getting the correct product, we recommend looking for the term “hemp seed oil” on the label.